PacificBiosciences/IsoSeq/docs/umi/isoseq-bcstats.md

 By default, the program only emits stats on group barcodes.
 Adding `--umi` will cause stats for the full molecular barcodes to be emitted as well.

-Note that, if `isoseq3 correct` was called using the percentile method (see [Cell Calling](https://isoseq.how/umi/cell-calling.html)), then `isoseq3 bcstats` need to use the same parameters as well.
+Note that, if `isoseq correct` was called using the percentile method (see [Cell Calling](https://isoseq.how/umi/cell-calling.html)), then `isoseq bcstats` need to use the same parameters as well.
 For example:

 ```
-isoseq3 correct --method percentile --percentile 90 ...
+isoseq correct --method percentile --percentile 90 ...
-isoseq3 bcstats --method percentile --percentile 90
+isoseq bcstats --method percentile --percentile 90
 ```